 Add sugars and cinnamon and bring back to a boil (220 degrees use a candy thermometer), stirring constantly.

-Boil for one minute.
+After the mixture comes to a full boil and reaches 220 degrees boil for one full minute.
 Remove from heat and skim off foam (if there is any).

 I think you should give a jar of this away.
 To one lucky reader.
 Who just happened to suggest it.